 Bio

-Jay Stanley () is senior policy analyst with the ºìÐÓÊÓÆµ Speech, Privacy, and Technology Project, where he researches, writes and speaks about technology-related privacy and civil liberties issues and their future.
-He is the editor of the ºìÐÓÊÓÆµ's Free Future blog and has authored and co-authored a variety of influential ºìÐÓÊÓÆµ reports on privacy and technology topics.
-Before joining the ºìÐÓÊÓÆµ, he was an analyst at the technology research firm Forrester, served as American politics editor of Facts on File’s World News Digest, and as national newswire editor at Medialink.
-He is a graduate of Williams College and holds an M.A. in American History from the University of Virginia.
+Jay Stanley is senior policy analyst with the ºìÐÓÊÓÆµ Speech, Privacy, and Technology Project, where he researches, writes and speaks about technology-related privacy and civil liberties issues and their future.
+He edits the ºìÐÓÊÓÆµ blog, focused on emerging technology, and has authored and co-authored hundreds of influential ºìÐÓÊÓÆµ reports, white papers, and blog posts on privacy and technology topics.

 Featured work